bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

     ~ testing-demo $ npm install chai

-Now that we've installed `Chai` we can set up our test file.
-Create a new file in the `test` folder named `dog-spec.js` We'll require the `expect` module from Chai for our assertions, import our `Dog` class, and set up our outer `describe` function for testing the `Dog` class:
+Now that we’ve installed `Chai` we can set up our test file.
+Create a new file in the `test` folder named `dog-spec.js` We’ll require the `expect` module from Chai for our assertions, import our `Dog` class, and set up our outer `describe` function for testing the `Dog` class:

     // testing-demo/test/dog-spec.js